-- A public company can consider acquiring a significant stake in a private company, through an exchange of a majority of 50% ownership (most of the time) of a public company.
-In such a case, a private company becomes a subsidiary of the public company and can also be considered as pubic now
+- A public company can acquire a significant stake in a private company through an exchange of 50% ownership (most of the time) of a public company.
+In such a case, a private company becomes a subsidiary of a public company and can also be considered public.

 #1 – New York Stock Exchange

-In 2006, the New York Stock Exchange acquired Archipelago Holdings and created the ‘NYSE Arca Exchange’ in order to go public.
-Later on, it renamed itself to NYSE and started trading publicly.
+In 2006, the New York Stock Exchange acquired Archipelago Holdings and created the ‘NYSE Arca Exchange’ to go public.
+Later on, it renamed itself NYSE and started trading publicly.

 #2 – Berkshire Hathaway – Warren Buffet

 The company owned by one of the wealthiest men in the world ‘Warren Buffet,’ Berkshire Hathaway, also used this route to go public.
 Though Berkshire was engaged in the textile business, it merged with the private insurance company owned by Warren Buffet.

 Ted Turner inherited a small billboard company from his father, which was not doing well financially.
 So, in 1970, with the limited cash availability, he acquired another U.S.-based listed company called Rice Broadcasting, which later became part of the media giant, The Time Warner Group.